-The GSA is pleased to announce that the 2019 Sylbil Halpern Milton Book Prize, awarded to the best book in Holocaust Studies published in 2015 or 2016, has been awarded to Professor Bradley W. Hart (California State University, Fresno) for his book Hitler's American Friends: The Third Reich's Supporters in the United States (Thomas Dunne Books/St Martin's Press, 2018).
+The GSA is pleased to announce that the 2019 Sybil Halpern Milton Book Prize, awarded to the best book in Holocaust Studies published in 2017 or 2018, has been awarded to Professor Bradley W. Hart (California State University, Fresno) for his book Hitler's American Friends: The Third Reich's Supporters in the United States (Thomas Dunne Books/St Martin's Press, 2018).

 Here is the text of the committee's laudatio: